syenlxyz/Automate-the-Boring-Stuff-with-Python/chapter-01.md

 - Entering Expressions into the Interactive Shell
 - The Integer, Floating-Point, and String Data Types
 - String Concatenation and Replication
-- Storing Value in Variables
+- Storing Values in Variables
   - Assignment Statements
   - Variable Names
 - Your First Program